btemplep/authzee/docs/sdks.md

 ### page_ref

-Authzee relies on pagination to make it's operations scalable.
+Authzee relies on pagination to make its operations scalable.
 `page_ref` represents a string token to a specific page of resources.
-To get the first page of a resource the `page_ref` should have a `null` value.  `next_ref` is present in results to be passed on the next function call to retrieve the next page.
-When `next_ref` is a `null` value, the current page is considered the last and should not be passed back to the function.
+This string should be Base 64 encoded and ideally opaque to the backend resources.
+To get the first page of a resource the `page_ref` should have a `null` value.  `next_page_ref` is present in results to be passed in the following function call to retrieve the next page.
+When `next_page_ref` is a `null` value, the current page is considered the last and should not be passed back to the function.

 ### Grant